wobbals/sampsonizer/README.md

 ## Error handling and logging

-Most of the effort in maintaining tools like these is not in the "happy path", but rather the graceful handling of errors and introducing tools to aid debuggers while not drowning stdout/stderr in messages that the cilent may not find so helpful.
-This example introduces no such facility, but I find this to often be an interesting topic for further consideration.
+Most of the effort in maintaining tools like these is not so much in writing code to implement the "happy path", but rather the graceful handling of errors and tools to make the tool more robust and client lives easier.
+Here, we fall short in a few ways that could be interesting to discuss or expand upon:

+* Adding tools to redirect/capture/configure logging output so as to prevent drowning clients in stdout/stderr messages that are only useful to a debugger of this library.
+* Testing against a variety of input files, formats, intervals (both thumbnail rate and GOP length).
+* Expanding to support multiple output formats
+* Graceful handling of errors.
+This tool takes a somewhat brutalist approach to managing the errors and retcodes that arise from calls in to ffmpeg libraries.